hasnainroopawalla/ScribbleNet/README.md

 # Doodle-Classifier
-The notebook includes downloading the classes.txt file as well as the entire dataset
+The notebook includes downloading the classes.txt file as well as the entire dataset of 'Quick Draw' images

 The 100_classes.txt consists of 100 common classes (a subset of the 345 original classes)